Tau cross: Association with Saint Anthony of Egypt

-In Franciscanism
+Franciscan use

-The cross's use in Franciscanism dates back to St. Francis of Assisi himself, who used it as his signature and personal seal.
+The cross's use by Franciscans dates back to St. Francis of Assisi himself, who used it as his signature and personal seal.
 During the time of Francis and from the Fourth Lateran Council, called by Pope Innocent III, the tau was a symbol widely used by the Catholic Church, in general, as a sign of conversion and sign of the cross.

 In inaugurating that Council, Innocent III preached on Ezekiel 9 and called all Christians to do penance under the sign of the tau, a sign of conversion and the sign of the cross.
 As Omer Englebert recounts in his biography of Francis, the Pope, after describing the sad situation of the Holy Places trampled by the Saracens, lamented the scandals that discredited the flock of Christ and threatened it with divine punishment if it was not amended.
 He evoked the vision of Ezekiel, when the Lord, patience exhausted, exclaims with a powerful voice:

 Come near, you who watch over the city; come near with the instrument of extermination in your hands.'
 And behold, six men arrived with two whips in their hands.
 Among them was a man dressed in linen, with a writing-message around his waist.
 And Yahweh said to him: 'Go through Jerusalem, and mark with a tau the foreheads of the righteous who are in it.'
 And he said to the other five: 'Go through the city after him, and mercilessly exterminate as many as you find; but do not touch anyone who is marked with the tau. ...
 Who are – continued the Pope – the six men in charge of divine vengeance?
 Those are you, Council Fathers, who, using all the weapons you have at hand: excommunications, dismissals, suspensions and interdicts, you have to relentlessly punish how many are not marked with the propitiatory tau and are obstinate in dishonoring Christianity.